ronvree/ronvree.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I'm a PhD Candidate at the [Artificial Intelligence group](https://www.wur.nl/en/research-results/chair-groups/plant-sciences/artificial-intelligence-group-1.htm) at Wageningen University & Research under the supervision of [Ioannis Athanasiadis](https://www.athanasiadis.info/) and [Diego Marcos](https://www.linkedin.com/in/diego-marcos-8927bb20b).
+My research interests lie at the intersection of machine learning and its application in agriculture.

 Website under development!